githubscientist/fsdcwdtb27/readme.md

 - Internal CSS: CSS that is defined within the <style> tag in the head section of an HTML document.
 - External CSS: CSS that is defined in a separate file and linked to the HTML document using the <link> tag.

 #### CSS Selectors

 - CSS selectors are used to select the HTML elements that you want to style.
 - Types of CSS Selectors:
   a.
 Tag Selector: Selects all elements of a specific tag.
 For example: p, h1, div, etc.
+  b.
+Class Selector: Selects all elements with a specific class.
+For example: .class-name
+  i.
+One element can have multiple classes. ii.
+Multiple elements can have the same class.
+  c.
+ID Selector: Selects a single element with a specific ID.
+For example: #id-name
+  i.
+One element can have only one ID.
+ID should be unique for the whole document.
+  d.
+Multiple Selectors: You can combine multiple selectors to select specific elements.
+For example: p.class-name, div#id-name, etc.
+  e.
+Descendant Selector: Selects all elements that are descendants of a specific element.
+For example: div p selects all <p> elements inside a <div> element.
+  f.
+Child Selector: Selects all elements that are direct children of a specific element.
+For example: div > p selects all <p> elements that are direct children of a <div> element.
+  g.
+Sibling Selector: Selects all elements that are siblings of a specific element.
+For example: div + p selects the first <p> element that is a sibling of a <div> element.